tobbstr/xerror/README.md

 - Aligns with the Google Cloud APIs error model.
 - Enhances error handling sophistication.
 - Prevents errors from hindering reliability and stability of applications.
+- Makes it easy to classify errors with a builtin error guide (usable from your code)

 ## Usage